 Do I have to take the Master's Degree Comprehensive Exam?

-Graduate student majors in counseling, professional counseling, marriage and family therapy, psychological associate, and school psychology must pass a comprehensive examination during the semester in which graduation is anticipated.
+Graduate student majors in counseling, professional counseling, marriage and family therapy, must pass a comprehensive examination during the semester in which graduation is anticipated.
 The examination is composed of objective and essay questions and is administered three times a year on specific dates.

 Application Deadline: March 1 Exam given in April

 Application Deadline: June 1 Exam given in July